 Next step of the Women to Women’s Group

 The reach and scope of the gatherings depend on available resources.
 Up to now individual donors have given the generous resources of time and materials for the workshops.
 Many of the materials we use are donated.
-We are working toward a Web-shop and have sold through our bazaar in December 2018 and word-of-mouth.
+We now have a Webshop as part of our membership to the Cooperative for Ethical Financing – Zadruga za etično financiranje (ZEF) and have sold through our bazaars and word-of-mouth.
 We aim to partner with local people or groups to be able to find sustainable ecological solutions to the packaging, for example, of the arts and crafts we make and prepare for sale.